- Find meetings near you

 - Get 24 hour information on addiction

-When intense emotions lead to strong urges, taking an opposite action can help you make choices that preserve your sobriety.1 Addiction and substance use disorders can cause urges to use alcohol or drugs, even after you have completed a recovery program.2, 3 The concept of the opposite action is a form of emotional regulation that can help you manage these urges.
+When intense emotions lead to strong urges, taking an opposite action can help you make choices that preserve your sobriety.
+1 Addiction and substance use disorders can trigger urges to use alcohol or drugs, even after you have completed a recovery program.2, 3 Opposite action is an emotional regulation skill designed to help you cope with and reduce these urges.

 In this article: